dotnet/docs/docs/core/versions/remove-runtime-sdk-versions.md

 ## Removing the NuGet Fallback Folder

 Prior to .NET Core SDK 3.0, the .NET Core SDK installers used the `NuGetFallbackFolder` to store a cache of NuGet packages.
 This cache was used during operations such as `dotnet restore` or `dotnet build /t:Restore`.
-The `NuGetFallbackFolder` is located at `C:\Program Files\dotnet\sdk` on Windows and at `/usr/local/share/dotnet/sdk` on macOS.
+The `NuGetFallbackFolder` is located at *C:\Program Files\dotnet\sdk* on Windows and at */usr/local/share/dotnet/sdk* on macOS.

 In some cases you may want to remove this folder:

 * You are no longer doing .NET development with SDKs below .NET Core SDK 3.0.
 * You are doing development on lower SDKs, but you don't mind being on line and things being slower once.

-If you want to remove the NuGet Fallback folder, you can delete it, although you will need Admin privileges.
+If you want to remove the NuGet Fallback folder, you can delete it, although you will need admin privileges.

 It is generally undesirable to delete the `dotnet` folder.
 Doing so would remove any global tools you have installed.
 Also, on Windows, you will break Visual Studio 2019 Update 16.3 (run **Repair** to recover) and if there are SDK entries in the **Add/Remove Programs** dialog they will be orphaned.